Divine Lotus Flower and its Splendid Healing Power

 • On the body – profit

-• White lotus is a symbol of purity of thought.
+• White Lotus is a symbol of purity, Lotus thought.

-• The black lotus implies negativity in any manifestation.
+• The black Lotus implies negativity in Lotus manifestation.

 Interpretation of Lotus in Islam

-The recognition of Lotus is not as remarkable in Islam as in other religions.
-Yet, it has immense importance as an indication of growth, profit, and well-being, and it’s’ why many scholars have praised it if you see it in your dream.
+The recognition of Lotus is not as remarkable in iLotusam as in other religions.
+Yet, it has immense importance as an indication of growth, profit, and well-being, and it’s why many scholars have praised it if you see it in your dream.

 • You can hope to have a pious life partner from a noble family.